FAQs

 What is the process to become a member?

-After you submit the document, you'll pay your first month membership dues and complete a new member registration profile.
+After you submit the document you'll complete a new member registration profile.
 Your profile includes contact information and details about you or your business, and a photo or logo.
 Your information will be accessible in the Member Directory by other members,

 Once you're a member, you'll also be able to submit events and classes (free or fee-based) to the community calendar for members and even non-members, if you choose.
 And of course, you'll be able to search for members to find the help that you or your family personally need, too!